mel799/Project-final/README.md

 # Project-final
 ### Reasearch Question
-Which regression performs best to forecast Switzerland’s National Electricity Consumption, Linear regression, or  Machine Learning regression Random Forest, Lasso or  XGBoost ?
+Which regression approach provides the most accurate forecasts of Switzerland’s national electricity consumption: Linear regression or Machine Learning models such as Lasso, Random Forest, and XGBoost?

 ## Create Setup and envrironement
 # Steps to Run the Project